L.M.Reid creates delicious recipes and gives step-by-step instructions with her own photos so you can learn how to make each recipe at home.

 - Place the meat onto some aluminium foil.

-- Spread it out as much as possible and add the stuffing.
+- Spread the meat out on the tinfoil as much as possible and add the stuffing.

 - Roll the top leg meat over so that you have the stuffing in the centre with the meat on both sides.